-If the starter gods aren't for you, picking Fighter, Gladiator, or Monk provides you with a good start for making the journey to the Temple (or to a lucky early altar).
+Picking Fighter, Gladiator, or Hunter will provide you with a good start for making the journey to the Temple (or to a lucky early altar).
 Minotaurs do well under Okawaru (Heroism, Finesse, equipment gifts), Makhleb (demonic summons, recovery from killing, elemental blasts), or even the Shining One (powerful summons, defensive buffs, and abilities useful against demonic and undead foes.
 Besides, you probably weren't going to be sneaking around anyway).

 For reference: a Minotaur Monk will have a chance of 26.5% to counter at the start of the game, a MiWz will have a chance of 18.5%.
 Should you reach 40 in Str and Dex your chance will be about 80%.

 In 0.17, headbutt auxiliary attacks no longer apply a small stun.